How the examination transpires

 - or a student of a higher education institute with teaching in the Czech language or a study programme focused on the Czech language at a university (min.
 1 academic year),

-- submits a confirmation that he/she has passed one of the examinations stipulated by Government Decree No. 31/2016 (on proving knowledge of the Czech language for the purposes of obtaining a permanent residence permit):
+- submits a confirmation that he/she has passed one of the examinations stipulated by Government Decree No. 31/2016 Coll., as amended by Government Decree No. 199/2021 Coll. (on proving knowledge of the Czech language for the purposes of obtaining a permanent residence permit):

-- a school-leaving certificate with a mark from the Czech language,
+- a school-leaving examination in the Czech language

-- a certificate of a state language examination from the Czech language, with which he/she passed at a language school with the right to give a state language examination,
+- a certificate of the state language examination in the Czech language, which s/he passed at a language school with the right to a state language examination,

 - proves that he/she has a physical or mental handicap that would influence his/her ability to communicate.